raspberryenvoie/piRa1n/README.md

 ## How does it work?
 piRa1n jailbreaks your iDevice using [Checkra1n](https://checkra.in/).

-Connect the Raspberry Pi 4 to a powerbank.
+Connect the Raspberry Pi 4/Banana pi M2 Zero to a powerbank.
 After that, plug you iDevice to the Pi.
 Put the iDevice in DFU mode and let piRa1n do the rest!

 ## Parts list
-- a Raspberry Pi 4 with either 1GB, 2GB, 4GB of RAM (1GB of RAM is enough and cheaper so I recommend the 1GB version).
+- a Raspberry Pi 4 with either 1GB, 2GB, 4GB of RAM (1GB of RAM is enough and cheaper so I recommend the 1GB version) or a Banana pi M2 Zero
-- a USB to USB Type-C cable
+- a USB to USB Type-C cable (Raspberry Pi 4) or a USB to micro USB cable (Banana pi M2 Zero)
 - a USB to lightning cable
 - a powerbank (For better performances, make sure it supports 5V/3A output.)
 - a MicroSD Card of at least 8GB